NEELMCW/MCW_CPPAMP_TORCH/README.md

 ### What is this repository for? ###

 * Quick summary
-C++ AMP couterpart of CUDA torch implementation
+C++ AMP counterpart of CUDA torch implementation
 * Version 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)